Daniel-Nikpayuk/CPPF-CTR/README.md

 ### Federal:

-The same style of analysis as above is done just for the federal parties here:
+The same style of analysis as above is done here, but for the federal parties only:

-I won't explain much here as I trust you can read over it yourself, but otherwise the federal Liberals have in there time done much better fiscally both with more relative surpluses as well as a smaller balance ratio.
+I won't give an explanation of this data as I trust you can read over it yourself, but otherwise the federal Liberals have in there time done much better fiscally both with a greater number of relative surpluses, as well as a smaller balance ratio.

 ![from: Canadian Federal and Provincial Comparative Analysis (fed).csv](images/surplus \(fed\).jpg)